27 Unmissable Things to Do in Oaxaca City Mexico – A Travel Guide

 Unfortunately, most of the museum’s infographics are in Spanish, so it’s a good idea to hire a guide if you do not know the language.

-The importance of this place is that Oaxaca is not only the state with the highest number of ethnic groups but also where we can find more plants.
+This place is important because Oaxaca is not only the state with the highest number of ethnic groups but also where we can find more plants.

 There are guided tours in English and Spanish.
 Spanish tours are more frequent.
-For English, you have to go Tuesday or Thursday at 11 am and the entrance fee is 100 pesos.
+For English, you must go Tuesday or Thursday at 11 am, and the entrance fee is 100 pesos.
 There is no entrance without being part of the guided tour.

-I have mentioned Café Brujula, because it is on the main pedestrian street and in many other locations, but it is not my first choice.
-It’s not bad, it’s just become too commercial, like a local Starbucks, if you know what I mean.
+I have mentioned Café Brujula because it is on the main pedestrian street and in many other locations, but it is not my first choice.
+It’s not bad; it’s become commercialized, like a local Starbucks, if you know what I mean.

 One of the best places I know is called CAFETO and BARISTAS.
 Please DO NOT miss them.